Banner Image

 1. No lot shall be used for any purpose other than the burial of the human dead.

-3. Upon the decease of a lot owner, his heirs or devisees should immediately file with the Office Administrator proof of the new ownership.
+3. Upon the decease of a lot owner, his heirs or devisees should immediately file with the Cemetery Manager proof of the new ownership.
 This is important as no interments can be permitted until such proof is given.
 Because of the difficulties in determining the persons who may inherit the rights of a lot owner in his lot and in order to avoid serious disputes and inconveniences that may arise subsequent to the decease of a lot owner, it is recommended that the lot owner make provision for the definite disposition of his lot during his lifetime.
 He may, by will, devise the lot to a named person or persons, or he may, by will or by deed, convey the lot to the City of Bridgeport in trust, designating the person or persons who may be buried therein.

 4. No transfer or assignment of any lots or interest therein shall be valid without the prior written consent of the Cemetery, endorsed upon the conveyance and entered upon the Cemetery records.

 5. The Cemetery reserves the right to refuse interment in any lot except on the written authority of the lot owner.
 In case the lot is jointly owned, the interment of any member of the immediate family of any one of the owners may be made upon his sole written authorization.
 No person outside the immediate family of the lot owner may be interred in a lot without the written consent of the lot owner or owners who, under no circumstances, shall allow interments to be made on any lot for remuneration.
-No protest of interment will be recognized by the Cemetery unless it is in writing and files with the Office Administrator of the Cemetery, and the Cemetery shall in no way be liable for any delay in any interment resulting from such protest or from non-compliance with these rules.
+No protest of interment will be recognized by the Cemetery unless it is in writing and files with the Cemetery Manager of the Cemetery, and the Cemetery shall in no way be liable for any delay in any interment resulting from such protest or from non-compliance with these rules.

-6. Whenever instructions regarding the location of an interment space cannot be obtained or are indefinite or if, for any reason, the grave cannot be opened in the location specified, the City Manager or Designee may open it at such location as may seem best under the circumstances so as not to delay the funeral services.
+6. Whenever instructions regarding the location of an interment space cannot be obtained or are indefinite or if, for any reason, the grave cannot be opened in the location specified, the Cemetery Manager or Designee may open it at such location as may seem best under the circumstances so as not to delay the funeral services.
 In order to avoid misunderstandings, it is urged that the lot owner or some member of the family come to the Cemetery and locate the grave and orders for location of graves or for any other work be made in writing.
 The Cemetery cannot be held responsible for mistakes made when such orders are given by telephone.

 7. All interment spaces shall be opened and closed only by Cemetery employees for which charges fixed by the Cemetery will be made and shall either be paid for in advance or assumed by a funeral director.
 Notice for opening an interment space must be given at least twenty-four hours in advance of the funeral service.